 What is a PNI?
 A Parental Notice of Intent (PNI) is the written request a family must submit to their Committee on Special Education by June 1 each year to receive IESP services the following school year.
 The form is available on the NYC DOE Committees on Special Education page.
 It must be submitted by the parent directly, or by a licensed attorney on the family's behalf.

-Sources: Lloyd Donders, special education attorney (on record); hearing officer, on background; New York City Council budget hearing, Liz Vladimir, DOE Chief Counsel at City Hall budget hearing; NYC DOE Equitable Services (IESP) Assistance page; New York State Education Law 3602-C.
+Sources: Lloyd Donders, special education attorney (on record); Michele Kule-Korgood, special education attorney (on record); Christina Foti, NYC Schools Deputy Chancellor, City Council budget hearing, March 25, 2026; hearing officer, on background; NYC DOE Equitable Services (IESP) Assistance page; New York State Education Law 3602-C.

 If this was useful, there's more where it came from.
 Lighthouse is free.